riccardoFasan/polyglot/readme.md

 ### Translate

-"Translate" is This is the main feature of this script.
+"Translate" is the main feature of this script.
 It takes and reads the passed file and creates one or more files with the translations.

 In case of a JSON, it returns a new JSON.
 In case of a PO file it returns a PO and a MO files.